 Houston Attorneys for Offshore Injuries

-An offshore accident is a term that applies to any time of accidental injury occurring on any type of vessel on the Sea.
-The incident may occur on a ship of some sort, an offshore platform, on a dock, or a helicopter transporting crew from and to land.
+An offshore accident lawyer fights for your rights any time you suffer an accidental injury on any type of vessel on the Sea.
+The incident may occur on a ship of some sort, an offshore platform, on a dock, or on a helicopter transporting crew from and to land.
 It is important that you hire a Houston offshore accident lawyer that will thoroughly investigate the claim to determine who is liable and what laws apply.
-Call Simmons and Fletcher, P.C. for a free consultation regarding your offshore injury claim.
+Call Simmons and Fletcher, P.C., Injury & Accident Lawyers, for a free consultation regarding your offshore injury claim.
 We work on a contingency fee basis so that you pay nothing upfront and no attorney fees unless we make a recovery in your case.
+Call us at 800-298-0111 today.

 Investigating the Offshore Injury Claim